Fire is an element that can cause great harm to the environment. However, natural wildfires can actually be quite

 Select & Handle Wood Ash Carefully

 Be sure to only use ash from natural, untreated wood.
-Avoid CCA-treated wood dust to fall over your garden plants or compost.
-The very best type of wood to use when sourcing wood ash for use in your garden is hardwood.
+Avoid CCA-treated wood dust from falling over your garden plants or compost.
+Hardwood is the best type of wood to use when sourcing wood ash for your garden.

 The reason for this is that maple, oak and other hardwoods contain far more nutrients than softwoods.

 Additionally, you should not combine wood ash with fertilizers containing nitrogen.
 This wood ash and nitrogen combination creates dangerous ammonia gases.

 When sourcing ash for use in your home and garden, be sure to follow proper safety procedures.

-Allow ashes to cool completely before handling them.
+Allow the ashes to cool completely before handling them.
 Store them in a metal container with a tightly fitting lid to prevent spontaneous combustion.